 ASC Topic 606, which amends the guidance in former ASC Topic 605, Revenue Recognition, provides a single comprehensive revenue recognition model for all contracts with customers and contains principles to apply to determine the measurement of revenue and timing of when it is recognized.
 The standard is effective for the Company on January 1, 2018.
-The Company is in the process of contract review and documentation in preparation for adopting the revenue recognition standard.
-The Company plans to adopt this standard on the modified retrospective basis and does not expect a significant impact on the consolidated financial statements.
+While the Company continues to assess some elements of the standard, the Company is in the process of finalizing review of customer contracts and system requirements in preparation for adopting the revenue recognition standard.
+The Company plans to adopt this standard on the modified retrospective basis and does not expect a significant impact on the consolidated financial statements; however, there are expected to be additional disclosures regarding disaggregated revenue, contract assets and liabilities, and performance obligations, and judgement will be used in applying the disclosure requirements.
+It is anticipated that upon adoption of the standard, revenue recognition for the Asset-Based and FleetNet segments will not change.
+However, revenue for the ArcBest segment will be recognized on a relative-transit-time basis instead of the current recognition method at final delivery.
+Due to relatively short transit times of the ArcBest segment, the financial impact at any period-end is not expected to be significant.

-An amendment to ASC Topic 715, Compensation - Retirement Benefits will require the service cost component of net benefit cost related to benefit plans accounted for under ASC Topic 715 to be included in the same line item or items as other compensation costs arising from services rendered by the related employees and will allow only the service cost component of the net benefit cost to be eligible for capitalization of internal costs.
-The amendment will also require the other components of net benefit cost, including pension settlement expense, to be presented in other income (costs) rather than in operating income.
-The amendment is effective for the Company beginning January 1, 2018.
+An amendment to ASC Topic 715, Compensation - Retirement Benefits will require the service cost component of net periodic pension cost related to pension and other postretirement benefits accounted for under ASC Topic 715 to be included in the same line item or items as other compensation costs arising from services rendered by the related employees, and will require the other components of net periodic pension cost, including pension settlement expense, to be presented separately from the service cost component and outside of the subtotal of income from operations.
+These provisions of the amendment are required to be applied retrospectively and are effective for the Company beginning January 1, 2018.
+Other than the reclassifications described, the Company does not anticipate the amendment to have an impact on the consolidated financial statements.